sbalmt/xcheme/documents/basics.md

 ## What is XCHEME?

-XCHEME Lang (Or just "XCHEME") is a set of case-sensitive directives and expressions commonly used for validating portions of strings, each directive and expression is an atomic pattern (a small action, e.g: `repeat`, `expect`, `choose`, etc...) that must be valid to make the analysis process move on to the end of the string.
-By using atomic patterns, it's possible to combine a variety of components and create complex validation rules that will produce _Tokens_ and _Nodes_ already in an AST (Abstract Syntax Tree) for post-processing.
+XCHEME Lang (Or just "XCHEME") is a set of case-sensitive directives and expressions commonly used for validating portions of strings, each directive is an atomic pattern (a small action, e.g: `repeat`, `expect`, `choose`, etc...) that must be valid for making the analysis process to move on up to the end of the string.
+By using atomic patterns, it's possible to combine a variety of statements to create complex validation rules that will produce a list of _tokens_ and _nodes_ already organized an AST (Abstract Syntax Tree) for post-processing.

 ## A _Hello world!_ example